 For more examples of PhD and researcher training and development, click here.

-Eighteen researchers spent 3 hours learning about Ketso as a research method on April 24, 2013, at a Methods@Manchester workshop at the University of Manchester.
+Eighteen researchers spent 3 hours learning about using Ketso in research on April 24, 2013, at a Methods@Manchester workshop at the University of Manchester.
 Participants came from the Universities of Lancaster, Liverpool John Moores, Manchester, Leeds, Liverpool and Wales, as well as Scottish Women's Aid in Edinburgh.
 Research interests were as diverse as biostatistics, drama, politics, innovation, health care, social work and the student experience.

 Feedback was great, with 14 out of 15 respondents finding the workshop 'very useful' and 'very interesting'.